-This Licensing Authority will expect operators to include the above factors, and any local area profiles created by the Council, when carrying out their risk assessments.
+This Licensing Authority will expect operators to include the above factors local when carrying out their risk assessments.
+It is confirmed that the above factors have been taken into account when formulating the Swale Local Area Profile.

 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime